roee1454/roee1454/README.md

 # Roee Heily

-Softare Engineer who picks the right tool for the job — from UI to infrastructure.
+Software Engineer who picks the right tool for the job — from UI to infrastructure.

 ---